Planning a weekend trip to Montana and looking for all the best things to do in Bozeman? This post has you covered!

 As you make your way around the West Thumb Lake shoreline you can view colorful hot springs, steaming geysers, and mud pots.

 Location: West Thumb Geyser Basin Trail, Yellowstone National Park

 One of the best parts about visiting Yellowstone is all the animal encounters that you may experience.
 While you may see some bison, elk, moose, and even bears while driving through the park, there are parts of Yellowstone that are known for frequent animal sightings.

 Hayden Valley is located along the Grand Loop Road that we took around Yellowstone.
 Here you might spot large herds of bison hanging out in the plains or (if you’re lucky) crossing the road.

 Just keep in mind that if you see any wild animals, do not approach them and keep a safe distance.
 While bison might look harmless, they are known for charging at people with speeds of 35 miles per hour, and believe me – you don’t want to be in their way!

 Grand Canyon of the Yellowstone

-The Grand Canyon of the Yellowstone was one stop at Yellowstone that had the biggest WOW factor for us.
+The Grand Canyon of Yellowstone was one stop at Yellowstone which had the biggest WOW factor for us.
 This deeply carved river canyon is quite unexpected and so unlike other Yellowstone attractions.

 There are several viewpoints that you can stop and quickly visit along the N Rim Drive.
-Our favorite was the Lookout Point that has a direct view of the 308 foot tall Lower Falls.
+Our favorite was the Lookout Point which has a direct view of the 308-foot-tall Lower Falls.